There are plenty of things to do in Bologna to warrant spending a long weekend here. This is the capital of Northern Italy’s Emilia Romagna region.

 Hotel Porta San Mamolo is an adorable, shabby-chic style hotel in the centre of Bologna.
 The hotel sits inside an elegant, refined building that boasts beautiful interior courtyards, and picturesque gardens.

 Breakfast is served in the hotel’s lovely garden where you are surrounded by fragrant oleanders and pomegranates.
-Bologna’s two tours can be reached in less than five minutes on foot.
+Bologna’s two towers can be reached in less than five minutes on foot.
 You can browse the latest room rates and availability at Hotel Porta San Mamolo here.

 Casa Isolani Santo Stefano